22 Jun 5 Habits to Increase Your Work Productivity

 Habit #1 – Start each day with a plan.

-You can drastically increase your productivity just by having a plan.
+You can drastically increase your work productivity just by having a plan.
 A plan allows you to focus on what’s important, instead of getting distracted by impromptu tasks that pop up.

 We suggest creating a plan during the afternoon, for the next day.
 Planning the day before helps you switch out of work mode, so you don’t spend the evening worrying about tasks.

 Before you end the workday, spend a few minutes choosing 1-3 essential tasks that you will finish by the end of the following day no matter what.
 Then block out time in your calendar to complete those tasks.
-We also recommend using your most productive time of day for the crucial work.
+We also recommend using your most productive time of day for the important work.
 Experiment, so you know what works best for you.

 Habit #2 – One thing at a time.